Chalakudy

-Chalakudy (/ml/) is a municipal town situated on the banks of Chalakudy River in Thrissur district of the Kerala state in India.
+Chalakudy (/ml/) is a municipal town on the banks of Chalakudy River in Thrissur district of the Kerala state in India.
 It is the headquarters of Chalakudy taluk.
 It is the base camp for travellers to Athirappilly Falls and Vazhachal Falls.
-Chalakudy lies on National Highway 544 and located about 47 km (23 mi) north of the city of Kochi, and 30 km (19 mi) south of Thrissur.
+Chalakudy lies on National Highway 544 and about 47 km (23 mi) north of the city of Kochi, and 30 km (19 mi) south of Thrissur city.

 Etymology

-History says during the second Chera dynasty, people outside Kerala visited Chalakudy to learn Vedas and Kalaripayattu from Chukkikulam Shala.
+During the second Chera dynasty, people outside Kerala visited Chalakudy to learn Vedas and Kalaripayattu from Chukkikulam Shala.
 These people lived in the banks of Chalakudy River and this accommodation is called Kudi.
 The combination of these two words Shalakudi is later modified into Chalakudy.

 Administration

 Chalakudy Municipality came into existence in the year 1970.
 The municipality covering an area of 25.23 km^{2} is divided into 36 electoral wards.
-Chalakudy is a Grade-II municipality.
+Chalakudy is a Grade II municipality.
 It was a major constituent of Mukundapuram Lok Sabha constituency from 1957 until Chalakudy Lok Sabha constituency came into existence in 2008, following the delimitation of parliamentary constituencies based on recommendations of the Delimitation Commission of India.
 This constituency comprises seven assembly segments spread over two districts—Thrissur (3) and Ernakulam (4).
 In 2013, Chalakudy became a Taluk.
 Chalakudy is both a Kerala Assembly constituency & a Lok Sabha constituency.

 Transport

 Road

 National Highway 544 passes right through the town of Chalakudy and serves as the major access point between Thrissur and Ernakulam Districts.
-State Highways - SH 21, SH 51 and SH 61 are the other major roads along with district roads providing access to the low lying areas to the west and the high lying areas to the east.
+State Highways – SH 21, SH 51 and SH 61 are the other major roads along with district roads providing access to the low lying areas to the west and the high lying areas to the east.

 State Highway 21 which starts from Chalakudy and ends at the state boundary with Tamil Nadu at Malakkappara is 86.0 km (53.4 mi) long of which 50.1 km passes entirely through fully protected forest region and is often described as one of the best scenic routes in India due to its picturesque rainforests and frequent sightings of wildlife.
 The Athirappilly Falls and Vazhachal Falls are located along this route.

 The Chalakudy KSRTC bus stand is the main hub for intra state travel to major towns and cites in Kerala and also to the various remote locations within the Thrissur District.
-There are regular KSRTC bus services to Puthukkad ,Athirappilly, Malakkappara and an inter state service to Valparai Hill Station in Tamil Nadu.
+There are regular KSRTC bus services to Puthukkad, Athirappilly, Malakkappara and an inter state service to Valparai Hill Station in Tamil Nadu.

 Chalakudy also has a private bus stand that has frequent schedules to Irinjalakuda, Aloor, Kodakara, Kodungallur, Mala, Ashtamichira, Puthenvelikkara, Meloor, Koratty, Angamaly, Kodassery, Athirappilly, Valparai.